 Catriona Matthews

-The winner of the 2009 Women's British Open, Catriona Matthews is one of the world's best known female golfers.
+The winner of the 2009 Women's British Open, Catriona Matthews is one of the world's best-known female golfers.
 Hailing from North Berwick in East Lothian, she began her golfing career on the children's course at her local golf club, and went on to become the Scottish Girls' Champion in 1986.
-Since then she's gone on to win three LPGA tours and three European tours.
+Since then she's won four LPGA tours and six European tours.
 Catriona still competes at the highest level of women's golf.

 Chris Hoy

 Sir Christopher Hoy MBE is a multiple world track cycle champion and Olympic Games gold medal winner.
-Born in Edinburgh in 1976, Hoy is Scotland's most successful Olympian; the first Brit to win three gold medals in a single Olympic Games since 1908; and the most successful Olympic male cyclist of all time (alongside team mate Sir Bradley Wiggins).
-Not bad for a wee boy who started out riding a BMX.
+Born in Edinburgh in 1976, Hoy is one of Scotland's most successful Olympians, winning a total of seven medals – six gold and one silver.
+He was the first Brit to win three gold medals in a single Olympic Games since 1908.

 Eric Liddell